ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, a carrier-grade router is a composite device consisting of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
-Each slot has an Attesting Environment such as a TPM or TEE collecting the claims of its boot process, after which it generates Evidence from the claims.
+Each slot has an Attesting Environment such as a TEE collecting the claims of its boot process, after which it generates Evidence from the claims.
 Among these slots, only a main slot can communicate with the Verifier while other slots cannot.
 But other slots can communicate with the main